eclab/flow/README.md

 The following should work (but has not been tested):

-1. [Download and install Java 9](https://www.oracle.com/technetwork/java/javase/downloads).
+1. [Download and install at least Java 11](https://www.oracle.com/technetwork/java/javase/downloads).
 The JRE should work fine.
+Earlier versions of Java have a bug which causes Java apps (like Flow) to make teeny tiny windows on the latest high-resolution screens.

 2. Download Flow's jar file, called [flow.jar](https://cs.gmu.edu/~eclab/projects/flow/flow.jar).